 CoolSculpting is completely non-surgical, so typically you can return to normal activities immediately.
 Some patients experience redness, minor bruising, tingling, numbness or discomfort in the treated area, but this is temporary and will resolve completely.
 Often times, patients return to work after the session is over.

 Dr. Weintraub will be happy to discuss CoolSculpting with you.
 Please call our New York City office for a private consultation.
 We hope you look forward to our warm welcome and the opportunity for us to help you make an educated and confident decision.

-CLICK HERE to contact our office today and set up your consultation for CoolSculpting.
+Contact our office today to set up your consultation for CoolSculpting.